-The da Vinci Surgical System is a sophisticated robotic platform designed to enable complex surgery using a minimally invasive approach.
+The da Vinci Surgical System is a sophisticated robotic surgical platform designed to enable complex surgery using a minimally invasive approach.
 The da Vinci System consists of an ergonomic surgeon’s console, a patient-side cart with four interactive robotic arms, a high-performance 3D HD vision system and proprietary EndoWrist® instruments.
 Powered by state-of-the-art robotic technology, the da Vinci System is designed to scale, filter and seamlessly translate the surgeon’s hand movements into more precise movements of the EndoWrist instruments.
-The net result is an intuitive interface with breakthrough surgical capabilities in Los Angeles.
+The net result is an intuitive interface with breakthrough surgical capabilities.

-The da Vinci Surgical System’s main features include:
+The two main features of the da Vinci Surgical System include:

 - Intuitive® motion, high-resolution 3D vision

 The intuitive motion refers to the System’s interface, which helps make da Vinci surgery look and feel like traditional “open” surgery.
 But this is where the similarities end.